Soundpruf/serverless-plugin-node-shim/README.md

   - serverless-plugin-node-shim
 ```

-Download and extract a x64 linux binary from https://nodejs.org/en/download/
+Download and extract a x64 linux binary from https://nodejs.org/en/download/ into your project root

 ```bash
 $ curl 'https://nodejs.org/dist/v8.9.4/node-v8.9.4-linux-x64.tar.xz' | tar xf -
 ```

-Let the plugin know where to find for your nodejs binary
+Let the plugin know the path to your nodejs binary (relative to project root)

 ```yaml
 custom: